jailan-sh/Moms_connect/README.md

 ### Team Members and Roles

-- [Jailan alsherbiny]: Co-founder responsible for project management, content creation, and community engagement.
+- [Jailan Elsherbiny]: Co-founder responsible for project management, content creation, and community engagement.
-- [Ghaidaa alsahafy] (https://github.com/ghaidaareda): Co-founder choosing framworks to build app with and contributing to various aspects of the project's development.
+- [Ghaidaa alsahafy]: Co-founder choosing framworks to build app with and contributing to various aspects of the project's development.

 ### to clone the repo:
 - you need  [requirements.txt](./requirements.txt)